TimSC/SteamworksSwig/README.md

 against that SDK version's actual `steam_api_flat.h`.
 This handles SDK releases whose `steam_api.json` contains entries that are absent from their shipped headers.
 Functions unavailable in the selected SDK are omitted from that build.
-Builds are currently verified against Steamworks SDK 1.58a, 1.59, and 1.64.
+Builds are currently verified against Steamworks SDK 1.65.

 Do not commit, vendor, or republish the SDK headers, API JSON, examples, tools, or other SDK source files with this project.